mikeagun/concat/README.md

-**concat is a concatenative stack-based (aka RPN-style / postfix) programming language and a matching cross-platform bytecode VM.**
+**concat is a concatenative stack-based (aka RPN-style / postfix) programming language and a matching token-threaded bytecode VM.**

 # What is it?